shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 Blind a creature.
 Create an illusion of a black bubble around their head.

-Cost: 1 wyl
+Requirement: 1 wyl

 ## Blind (Eye Patch)

 Blind a creature.
 Conjure an eye patch for each eye, attached to the area around the eye.
 This eye patch goes over the eyelid but under any other gear the creature is wearing.

-Cost: 0.0001 wyls per eye
+Requirement: 0.0001 wyls per eye

 *Reminder: This is a conjuration, so you have to keep looking at it to maintain it.
 But if the creature turns their back to you, you can’t, and the eyepatch may fade away.*